aleon1220/kiwiki/03-My-Soft-skills/readme.md

 - Handling disagreements constructively and finding mutually acceptable solutions to conflicts that arise within the team.

 ## 8. Accountability
-- Taking responsibility for one’s actions and the outcomes of one’s work, including acknowledging mistakes and learning from them.
+- Taking responsibility for one’s actions and the outcomes of one’s work, including acknowledging mistakes and learning from them

 ## 9. Networking
-- Building and maintaining professional relationships within and outside the organization to share knowledge, resources, and opportunities.
+- Building and maintaining professional relationships within and outside the organization to share knowledge, resources, and opportunities

 ## 10. Continuous Learning
-- Staying updated with the latest trends, technologies, and best practices in the industry through ongoing education and professional development.
+- Staying updated with the latest trends, technologies, and best practices in the industry through ongoing education and professional development